Read this month’s Health Tips

 Diabetes Support Group meeting

-A Diabetes Support Group for people dealing with type 2 diabetes will hold its next meeting on Tuesday, August 8, 4–5pm, at the Durham County Human Services Building (414 E Main St, 2nd floor).
+A Diabetes Support Group for people dealing with type 2 diabetes will hold its next meeting on Tuesday, October 3, 4–5pm, at the Durham County Human Services Building (414 E Main St, 2nd floor).
 Get tips and share your own ideas about self-management and staying healthy with good nutrition.
-Contact Aubrey Delaney from the Durham Diabetes Coalition at 919-560-7180 or email@example.com for more info.
+Contact Aubrey Delaney from the Durham Diabetes Coalition at 919-560-7180 or firstname.lastname@example.org for more info.
+Another meeting will be held on November 7.

 Free webinars by NeedyMeds